 Were you injured on the job in New Port Richey, FL?
 Work accident cases are complex because they may involve both personal injury and workers’ compensation laws.
-An experienced New Port Richey workplace accident lawyer at Winters & Yonker, P.A. can help you fight to recover compensation for medical bills, lost wages, and more.
+An experienced New Port Richey workplace accident lawyer at Winters & Yonker Personal Injury Lawyers can help you fight to recover compensation for medical bills, lost wages, and more.

-How Winters & Yonker, P.A.
-Can Help After a Workplace Accident in New Port Richey
+How Winters & Yonker Personal Injury Lawyers Can Help After a Workplace Accident in New Port Richey

 Getting hurt is never easy.
 You may feel helpless as you watch the medical bills pile up while you’re unable to work.
 Workers’ compensation can help, but it doesn’t cover everything.
 There’s also no guarantee that the workers’ compensation insurance company will play fair.

 You need an experienced New Port Richey personal injury lawyer who understands the system.
-At Winters & Yonker, P.A., we’ve been handling cases like yours for decades.
+At Winters & Yonker Personal Injury Lawyers, we’ve been handling cases like yours for decades.
 We know your rights, and we’re well-prepared to protect them.

 When you hire our team to handle your case, we will: